SSWConsulting/SSW.Rules.Content/rules/use-ai-to-generate-spec-reviews/rule.md

 ---
 type: rule
-title: Do you use AI to generate your specification reviews?
+title: Do you use AI to generate your Specification Reviews?
 uri: use-ai-to-generate-spec-reviews
 authors:
   - title: Gert Marx